About St Catherine’s

 During Fr Peter Jenner’s time as Parish Priest the Hall had a new toilet with disabled facilities and there was fund raising for the Sanctuary Project.
 The church was consecrated by Archbishop Peter Smith in November 2014.

-Fr Stephen Haylett was appointed Parish Priest in September 2015.
+Fr Peter Sebastian was appointed Parish Priest on 18 September 2022.

 Parish Priests 1944 – present